ChiShengChen/EEG_gen_img_NECOMIMI/README.md

 ## Experiments and Findings
 Experiments demonstrate NERV's effectiveness across several zero-shot classification tasks, with a detailed exploration of the conceptual challenges in translating EEG data into precise visual representations.
 Despite its advancements, the generated images predominantly abstract, highlighting the inherent difficulties in processing EEG signals.

-## Citation
-Hope this results and idea is helpful.
-I would appreciate you citing us in your paper, and the github.